Mohithrajk/cc-git-experiments/readme.md

 # git-experiments

-we will explore git commands
+We will explore git commands

 ## git init command

-initialize the git repository in the folder where it is executed
+Initialize the git repository in the folder where it is executed